-How to secure user accounts with two-factor authentication
+How to secure user accounts and prevent account takeover with two-factor authentication

 When 2FA is enabled on a website, it requires a user to provide an additional verification PIN code when signing into the website.
 This verification code is generated automatically and sent to the user by email.
 As an additional security measure, you can specify a separate email address on a per-user basis specifically for delivering 2FA verification codes.

 To continue the user has to enter the verification PIN code into the form.
 If the user didn’t receive the code, they can either try to get another one or cancel the login process.